Our Definitive Guide to Contact Center Services

 Of course, you must decide what particular business functions to outsource.
 A contact center handles front-office tasks such as:

-• Customer service: Assist customers with inquiries, requests, issues, and even complaints.
+• Customer service: Assist customers with inquiries, requests, issues, and complaints.

 • Sales or telemarketing: Promote products or services through cold calling or email outreach.